mshick/hexo-imgix/README.md

 > Descriptions

-* domain: Your imgix domain, is the substitution string for replacement patterns
 * match: Array of match objects to test for domain substitution, applied to urls / paths provided to the tag.
 Providing a profile will apply that profile when the match is made.
 * profiles: Array of profile objects, valid properties are:
+  * secure_url: Whether this domain supports SSL
+  * domain: Your imgix domain, is the substitution string for matching urls
   * srcset: If set, will create a scaled srcset value on your output img tag
   * params: imgix API parameters to apply for this profile
 * filter: Enables the post filter, which can upgrade image markup after rendering.
 Also makes use of size parameters for constructing smarter srcsets.